Wealth inequality in South Africa: Difference in racial groups

-The black population stands at 80.6% of the population, the mixed race category makes up 8.8%, the whites make up 8.1% and Asians including Indians make up 2.5%.
+The black population stands at 80.6% of the population, the Coloured category makes up 8.8%, the whites make up 8.1%, and Asians including Indians make up 2.5%.
 Data made available by CNN presented that white South Africans earn nearly three times the average wage made by black South Africans, who take up the overwhelming majority of the workforce population.
 Data shows that the widening and intergenerational gap is disproportionately affecting the black South Africans.
-The World Bank estimates that South Africa would need to double the amount of jobs created every year, in order to see a significant reduction.
-The service sector dominates the homogenous workforce, and the low skilled manufacturing or agricultural jobs are declining.
+The World Bank estimates that South Africa would need to double the number of jobs created every year to see a significant reduction.
+The service sector dominates the homogenous workforce, and the low-skilled manufacturing or agricultural jobs are declining.
 South Africa is on track to produce a more polarized country in multiple categories, leaving the lower income classes with less opportunity to grow and a lack of exposure to education or other ingredients for growth across generations.

 The chart below, conducted by Stats SA, measures the labor market trends between the black and white population groups in South Africa: